poopipe/shed/README.md

 ### Includes
 You can use includes to pull shader code from other glsl files into your shader.
 Several libraries are included.

-These files must live in ./shed/lib_glsl and are declared as follo ws
+These files must live in ./shed/lib_glsl and are declared as follows
 ```
 #include f_core
 ```